Vazgen-Tadevosyan/Class_for_scraping/README.md

 # Class_for_scraping
- Create a utils.py file which will have the following classes/functions defined:
+ The utils.py file has the following classes/functions defined:
 1. Scrape_All class, which will scrape from a given page all:
 a. hyperlinks (<a>) and provide the absolute link if relative one is given in the page,
 b. headings and paragraphs and merge them inside one string with a new line between different headings/paragraphs, without distorting order).